Geylang tragedy: Couple’s deaths a murder-suicide, coroner says

 He then picked up the crowbar before going to Mdm Ly’s unit.

-The week before, on Apr 20, Mdm Cheung had posted on Facebook about having “won” the divorce proceedings and securing custody of the children.
+The week before, on Apr 20, Mdm Ly had posted on Facebook about having “won” the divorce proceedings and securing custody of the children.

 He also claimed Mdm Ly had jumped out of the window to run away from him.